 Canadian colleges that have been declared eligible to administer grants according to the eligibility requirements for colleges of at least one of the three federal granting agencies (NSERC, CIHR and/or SSHRC) may submit an application.
 If the proposed research and knowledge/technology transfer activities lie entirely within the mandate of a single agency (NSERC, CIHR or SSHRC), the college must be declared eligible to receive funding from that granting agency.

-ARD grant funds must be used for direct costs of research; however, some limited funds may be used for operating and equipment costs (up to 20 percent of the total award), as well as for overhead and administration costs (a further 20 percent of the total award).
+ARD Grant funds must be used for direct costs of research; however, some limited funds may be used for operating and equipment costs (up to 20 percent of the total expenditures), as well as for overhead and administration costs (a further 20 percent of the total award).
 Certain expenditures related to project management are eligible as a direct cost of research up to a maximum of 10 percent of the total direct costs.
-The college provides for other indirect or overhead costs.
+The college must provide for any additional indirect or overhead costs.